MEGHAN M. SHEA

 Researching the human and scientific dimensions of marine environmental DNA

-Meghan is a PhD candidate in the Emmett Interdisciplinary Program in Environment & Resources at Stanford University, where she studies how to best use environmental DNA (eDNA)—little bits of DNA left behind by organisms in their ecosystems—for marine biodiversity monitoring.
-Her interdisciplinary approach blends science & technology studies and ocean sciences, drawing on her dual training as a social scientist and engineer.
-Working from the archives to the laboratory to the field, she advances eDNA tools while interrogating their social context and epistemic implications.
-Prior to her PhD, she received an MPhil in Nature, Society and Environmental Governance from Oxford as a Rhodes Scholar and a BS in Environmental Systems Engineering from Stanford.
+I am a PhD candidate in the Emmett Interdisciplinary Program in Environment & Resources at Stanford University, where I study how to best use environmental DNA (eDNA)—little bits of DNA left behind by organisms in their ecosystems—for marine biodiversity monitoring.
+My interdisciplinary approach blends science & technology studies and ocean sciences, drawing on my dual training as a social scientist and engineer.
+Working from the archives to the laboratory to the field, I advance eDNA tools while interrogating their social context and epistemic implications.
+Prior to my PhD, I received an MPhil in Nature, Society and Environmental Governance from Oxford as a Rhodes Scholar and a BS in Environmental Systems Engineering from Stanford.

 Research